Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/01-user_managed_mode/README.md

 **Note:** You must run `make generate_boot_script` before running `make jtag_boot`

+The build files we are using are within the **scripts** directory therefore you will need to append 'cd scripts &&' before calling the make command.
 Create the build configuration as follows

 ![](./images/jtag_boot_build_config.PNG)